 When to File a Separate Maintenance Order

-A Separate Maintenance order is beneficial to couples who prefer not to legally divorce for religious reasons or need to stay legally married to maintain spouse’s rights for health insurance or a pension plan.
-The primary legal differences between divorce and a Separate Maintenance order is simple.
-A divorce decree ends the marriage and a Separate Maintenance order does not.
-If you have a Separate Maintenance order but no divorce, you cannot legally marry someone else.
-The Separate Maintenance also keeps the door open to reconcile with the spouse at any time.
+A Separate Maintenance order benefits couples who prefer not to divorce for religious reasons legally or need to stay legally married to maintain their spouse’s rights for health insurance or a pension plan.
+The primary legal differences between divorce and a Separate Maintenance order are simple.
+A divorce decree ends the marriage, and a Separate Maintenance order does not.
+You cannot legally marry someone else if you have a Separate Maintenance order but no divorce.
+Separate Maintenance also keeps the door open to reconcile with the spouse at any time.

-In other ways, the Separate Maintenance is similar to a divorce in that it addresses the following:
+In other words, the Separate Maintenance is similar to a divorce in that it addresses the following:

 - Child support